Volunteer

 There is no minimum or maximum number of volunteers.
 Individuals interested in participating in the Language Lab are invited to attend an orientation before joining.

 Special skills or requirements: No special skills or requirements are needed to volunteer.
-However, all volunteers must be fully vaccinated and, if eligible, have the booster.
+However, all volunteers must be fully vaccinated.

 Contact: Lynda Metmer, Office Manager